Analysis of the Pion Electromagnetic Form Factor with Next-to-Next-to-Leading Order QCD Corrections: Summary

 The dynamics of the $\pi$ mesons plays a crucial role in the development of QCD, and careful study of its EMFF \(F_\pi(Q^2)\) is of great importance for understanding the strong interactions.
 When applying the conventional scale setting, the significant uncertainty in the pion EMFF \(F_\pi(Q^2)\) is dominated by the choice of the renormalization scale.
 This sizeable uncertainty affects the conventional predictions preventing precise study of the determination of the pion LCDA and detailed comparison with experimental results.
 Unlike the conventional scale-setting method, the PMC method eliminates uncertainties associated with renormalization scheme and scale ambiguities.
 In this paper, we provide a detailed PMC analysis of the pion EMFF \(Q^2F_\pi(Q^2)\) in the physical MOM scheme.
 A more precise pQCD prediction, which is free of conventional renormalization scale ambiguity, for the pion EMFF \(F_\pi(Q^2)\) has been achieved.
 Such improved pQCD prediction will be highly beneficial for precise study of the determination of the pion LCDA as well as for detailed comparison with experimental data.

 : The authors would like to thank Tao Zhong and Long-Bin Chen for helpful discussions.
-This work was supported in part by the Natural Science Foundation of China under Grant No.12265011, No.12175025, No.12347101 and No.12275036; by the Project of Guizhou Provincial Department under Grant No.YQK[2023]016 and ZK[2023]141; by the Hunan Provincial Natural Science Foundation with Grant No.2024JJ3004, YueLuShan Center for Industrial Innovation (2024YCII0118); and the Natural Science Foundation of Chongqing under Grants No.cstc2021jcyj-msxmX0681.
+This work was supported in part by the Natural Science Foundation of China under Grant No.12265011, No.12175025, No.12347101 and No.12275036; by the Project of Guizhou Provincial Department of Science and Technology under Grant No.YQK[2023]016, No.ZK[2023]141 and No.CXTD[2025]030; by the Hunan Provincial Natural Science Foundation with Grant No.2024JJ3004, YueLuShan Center for Industrial Innovation (2024YCII0118); by the Natural Science Foundation of Sichuan Province under Grant No.2024NSFSC1367; and the Natural Science Foundation of Chongqing under Grants No.cstc2021jcyj-msxmX0681.